 Now here’s where things get interesting.

-Agentic AI refers to the capability of an AI system to demonstrate goal-directed behavior.
+Agentic AI refers to an AI system's ability to exhibit goal-directed behavior.
 It's not a job title, it’s a trait.
 A quality.
 A style of functioning.

 In other words, agentic AI is AI that behaves as if it has goals, preferences, and decision-making autonomy, even if it’s still dependent on human input.

-So, ChatGPT suggests how to respond to an email?
+Large Language Models like OpenAI's GPT, available through Microsoft Azure, suggest how to respond to an email.
 That’s agentic AI in action.
 But unless it sends the email, updates your CRM, and books a follow-up call on its own, it’s not an AI agent.

 Agentic AI is the “thinking,” while AI agents are the “doing.”
 One makes suggestions, the other executes.